 ...

-We have covered a lot of ground in this guide.
-Starting from a simple “Hello World” endpoint, we built a complete task management API with CRUD operations, database persistence using SQLAlchemy, authentication with both API keys and JWT tokens, CORS support, custom middleware, comprehensive tests, and a production deployment setup with Docker.
+This guide has covered substantial ground.
+Beginning from a simple “Hello World” endpoint, a complete task-management API has been constructed with CRUD operations, database persistence using SQLAlchemy, authentication with both API keys and JWT tokens, CORS support, custom middleware, comprehensive tests, and a production deployment configured with Docker.

-What makes FastAPI special is not just any single feature — it is how all these features work together seamlessly.
+What distinguishes FastAPI is not any single feature; it is how all of its features work together seamlessly.
 Type hints drive validation, documentation, and editor support simultaneously.
-Dependency injection keeps your code testable and modular.
-Pydantic models serve as your single source of truth for data contracts.
-And the async foundation means your API can handle serious traffic without complex optimization.
+Dependency injection keeps code testable and modular.
+Pydantic models serve as the single source of truth for data contracts.
+The async foundation permits the API to handle serious traffic without complex optimisation.

 | Component | Technology | Purpose |